Insertional Achilles Tendonitis

 Physiotherapy and Targeted Exercise

-Exercise is the cornerstone of non-surgical treatment for insertional Achilles tendonitis.
+Exercise is the cornerstone of non-surgical treatment for Achilles tendinitis.
 The aim is to improve tendon structure and function through controlled, progressive loading, with specific exercises prescribed to enhance tendon structure.
-In early stages, isometric exercises – where the muscle is activated without changing its length –can help reduce pain and improve load tolerance as a first-line intervention.
+In the early stages, isometric exercises, where the muscle is activated without changing its length, can help reduce pain and improve load tolerance as a first-line intervention.
 These are particularly helpful when standard exercises are too uncomfortable.

 Simply resting the tendon won’t rebuild its capacity, while overloading it can worsen symptoms such as tendon pain and Achilles tendon pain.
 The goal is to gradually reintroduce movement and strength through a tailored exercise program that includes strengthening exercises to progressively increase tendon capacity and build resilience without causing flare-ups.

 As symptoms improve, patients transition to heavy, slow resistance training, aiming to stimulate tendon remodelling and enhance their ability to store and release energy.
-Unlike mid-portion tendonitis protocols, exercises for insertional tendonitis often avoid ankle dorsiflexion to limit compression at the tendon insertion.
+Unlike protocols for mid-portion tendonitis, exercises for insertional tendonitis often avoid ankle dorsiflexion to limit compression at the tendon insertion.

-These insertional Achilles tendonitis treatment exercises are best prescribed and monitored by a physiotherapist, who can make adjustments based on your pain response and functional goals.
+These Achilles tendinitis treatment exercises are best prescribed and monitored by a physiotherapist, who can make adjustments based on your pain response and functional goals.

 Enhancing Outcomes with Adjunct Therapies

-While exercise is key, certain adjunct therapies can support tendon healing and reduce pain, especially when progress is slow in insertional Achilles tendonitis treatment.
-Shockwave Therapy (ESWT) is a popular option that delivers acoustic waves to the Achilles tendon, promoting circulation and cellular repair to reduce chronic symptoms.
-For many patients with chronic Achilles tendon insertion pain, Shockwave Therapy helps alleviate symptoms sufficiently to enable consistent exercise participation as a supportive treatment.
+While exercise is essential, adjunctive therapies can support tendon healing, reduce pain, and expedite recovery from Achilles tendonitis, particularly when treatment progress is slow in insertional Achilles tendonitis.
+Shockwave Therapy (ESWT) is a widely used modality that delivers acoustic waves to the Achilles tendon, promoting circulation and cellular repair to reduce chronic symptoms.
+For many patients with chronic Achilles tendon insertion pain, Shockwave Therapy for Achilles tendonitis can sufficiently alleviate symptoms to enable consistent exercise participation as a supportive treatment.

-At HelloPhysio, we also incorporate INDIBA® Activ, a radiofrequency-based modality that enhances blood flow and supports soft tissue recovery.
+At HelloPhysio, we also incorporate INDIBA®, a radiofrequency-based modality that enhances blood flow and supports soft tissue recovery.
 When used in conjunction with a structured loading plan, these tools can accelerate healing and improve long-term outcomes.

 Combined with manual therapy techniques and patient education, these modalities round out a truly individualized rehab program.